 • Select Network.

-• Once your Nest scans available networks, find your Wi-Fi and, if you have one, put in your password.
+• Once your Nest has scanned nearby networks, select your Wi-Fi and, if needed, put in your password.

 3. Does a Nest Thermostat Use a Battery and How Long Does It Last?

-Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, the maker of Nest, a Nest Thermostat battery will generally last several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

 4. Shutting Off a Nest Thermostat

-If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.
+If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.

 • Press and hold the touch bar until it displays “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.